jihadtareq/Travel-App/README.md

 copy this `npm run build-prod` then you can run it `npm run start`... if you want trying on development mode copy this `npm run build-dev`.

+## Extend Options
+1- I added end date and display length of trip
+2-Allow the user to remove the trip.
+3-Use Local Storage to save the data so that when they close, then revisit the page, their information is still there.
+4-Incorporate icons into forecast.
+5-user can add more than one trip.